runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ATLANTIS_REQUIRE_APPROVAL=true
   ```
   This flag is deprecated.
 It requires all pull requests to be approved
   before `atlantis apply` is allowed.
-See [Apply Requirements](apply-requirements.html) for more details.
+See [Command Requirements](command-requirements.html) for more details.

   Instead of using this flag, create a server-side `--repo-config` file:
   ```yaml